 How Are Co-Occurring Eating Disorders & Autism Treated?

-Comprehensive treatment needs to consider both the distinction and overlap of eating disorder and autistic symptoms.
+Comprehensive treatment needs to consider both the distinction and overlap of the eating disorder and any relevant autistic symptoms.
 Effective treatment should be multifaceted, and a thorough mental health assessment is essential.
 For instance, many people with eating disorders may have undiagnosed autism, and vice versa.

-Treatment options for comorbid eating disorders and autism include:
+Options for treating eating disorders in people with autism include:

 - Play therapy: Play therapy provides interactive support, and it can be especially helpful for younger clients.
 It can help people understand their thoughts and feelings without direct talk therapy.